An Exploration of Default Images in Text-to-Image Generation: Method

-In addition to our visual analysis with affinity diagramming, we utilized crowdsourcing on Prolific\footnote{www.prolific.com}, an online human subject pool, to inquire about people's perception of default images.
-In particular, default images may negatively affect user satisfaction when prompting TTI models.
-To investigate this, we designed an online study with a questionnaire in which four images were presented, including the prompt that created the image.
-Unknown to the participant, two of the images (Q1 and Q2) had one term in the prompt replaced with a term that caused default images in our experiments.
-For instance, in Q1, we replaced the term \textit{`raven'} in the prompt \textit{``photoshoot of a woman wearing a white off-shoulder dress with a black raven on top of her head''} with the word \textit{'greagoft'}.
-The participant, however, was shown the original prompt and the image resulting from the modified prompt.
-This setup simulates the surprising mismatch in expectations that an encounter with a default image may produce in practice.
-For the third question (Q3), we used an image that matches exactly the descriptive prompt, without replacements.
-In the fourth question (Q4), we used a prompt which is unknown to the model and, thus, the accompanying image is a default image.
-The four prompts and images are depicted in \autoref{fig:survey2-results}.
-Participants were asked to rate their satisfaction with each image, given the prompt, on a scale from 1 (Strongly Dissatisfied) to 7 (Strongly Satisfied).
-The reward to participants was {\pounds}6.29 per hour, and the median time to complete the survey was 3 min and 49 seconds.
+We used crowdsourcing through Prolific,\footnote{www.prolific.com} an online human subject pool, to explore participant perception of default images, specifically, the impact of default images on user satisfaction.
+We used an online a questionnaire presented participants with four images, including the original prompt that created the image.
+Unknown to the participant, for two of the images (Q1 and Q2), we replaced one term in the prompt with a term identified as causing default images.
+For instance, in Q1, we replaced \textit{`raven'} in the prompt \textit{``photoshoot of a woman wearing a white off-shoulder dress with a black raven on top of her head''} with \textit{'Greagoft'}.
+For Q2, we replaced ``leaves and flowers'' with ``Shuttastfr''.
+With this replacement, we simulated the situation where a word is unknown to the generative model.
+We showed participants the original prompt and the image resulting from the modified prompt, simulating the mismatch in expectations that an encounter with a default image can produce.
+For Q3, we used an image that matched the descriptive prompt, without replacements.
+For Q4, we used a prompt that was unknown to the model and, thus, the accompanying image was a default image.
+The four prompts and images are in \autoref{fig:survey2-results}.
+We asked participants to rate their satisfaction with each image, given the prompt, on a scale from 1 (Strongly Dissatisfied) to 7 (Strongly Satisfied).
+Participants received {\pounds}6.29 per hour, and the median time to complete the survey was 3~min and 49~seconds.